 The primary source of election results from the early 1860s to 1962 is the microfilmed "Election Records" of the Secretary of State, which can be found on various rolls of Reel SAM 66, Ronald M. Hubbs Microfilm Room at the Minnesota Historical Society.
-The results of the first election on October 24, 1857, are not on microfilm, but were published in the Daily Minnesotian on December 18 and 19, 1857.20
+The results of the first election on October 24, 1857, are not on microfilm, but were published in the Daily Minnesotian on December 18 and 19, 1857.21

 From the early 1860s through the 1870s, the secretary of state reported the election results to the legislature and they were recorded in the House Journal in the first few days of the next legislative session.
 By the mid-1870s, those vote totals were published in the Legislative Manual, prepared by the secretary of state.
-The handwritten totals of the votes recorded on the microfilmed records of the secretary do not always agree with those reported to the legislature;21 and the election results in
+The handwritten totals of the votes recorded on the microfilmed records of the secretary do not always agree with those reported to the legislature;22 and the election results in the Legislative Manual were not always the same as those reported by the secretary to the

-21 E.g., the secretary of state's totals for the 1871 general election were:
+22 E.g., , the secretary of state's totals for the 1871 general election were:

 S. J. R. McMillan 49,285

 John M. Berry 46,250

 Daniel Buck 30,786

 William Mitchell 30,291

-A. P. Jewell
+A. P. Jewell 120